 - Connect your computer, Apple TV, AirPort Express, or other AirPlay-enabled accessory to the same Wi-Fi network.

 - Open iTunes on your computer.

 - To the right of the volume slider in iTunes, click .
-You'll see this icon only when you have an AirPlay-enabled device on the same Wi-Fi network.
+You'll see this icon only when an AirPlay-enabled device is on the same Wi-Fi network.

-- Tap the name of the device you want to stream content to.
-You'll see icons of a TV screen or a speaker next to each device to show the type of content you can stream.
+- Click the name of the device that you want to stream content to.
+The Apple TV or speaker icons next to each device show the type of content that you can stream.